RaymondHLIU/RaymondHLIU.github.io/_pages/about.md

     <h1 id="home-name">Hao Liu</h1>

     <p class="home-bio">I am an Associate Professor in the Artificial Intelligence Thrust at The Hong Kong University of Science and Technology (Guangzhou), and an affiliated faculty member at HKUST.
 Before joining HKUST(GZ), I was a Research Scientist at Baidu Research.</p>
-    <p class="home-bio">My research develops agentic systems that can work as data scientists, make grounded decisions in real-world environments, and learn models of dynamic worlds.</p>

     <nav class="home-links" aria-label="Profile links">
       <a class="home-links__internal" href="#join-us">Join Us</a>